-B. As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide. net.
+B. which follows www.bugguide.net.

 5. Each exhibitor is required to identify each box by placing 2 identification labels bearing exhibitor's name, county or district, the collection class, and statement of taxonomy used.
 One label goes in the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
 Arrange specimens in the box so it can be displayed lengthwise.